aboderinsamuel/hidden/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for closedNote
+about: Got an idea?
+I'm listening!
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''
 ---

-## 💡 Feature Description
+## 💡 What Do You Want?
-A clear and concise description of the feature you'd like to see.
+Describe the feature you'd love to see in closedNote.

-## 🎯 Problem it Solves
+## 🎯 What Problem Does This Solve?
-Describe the problem this feature would solve.
-Ex: I'm always frustrated when [...]
+Why do you need this?
+What's frustrating you right now?
+Ex: "I'm always frustrated when I can't find my old prompts from last month..."

-## 🚀 Proposed Solution
+## 🚀 How Should It Work?
-Describe how you envision this feature working.
+Walk me through it.
+What would the perfect version of this look like?

-## 🔄 Alternative Solutions
+## 🔄 Any Other Ways to Do It?
-Describe any alternative solutions or features you've considered.
+Have you thought of alternative solutions?
+Other ways this could work?

-## 📸 Mockups / Examples
+## 📸 Show Me What You Mean
-If applicable, add mockups, sketches, or examples from other apps.
+Got a sketch?
+A screenshot from another app?
+A napkin drawing?
+Share it!

-## ✨ Benefits
+## ✨ Who Benefits?
-- Who would benefit from this feature?
+- Who would use this feature the most?
-- How would it improve closedNote?
+- How would it make closedNote better?

-## 🧠 Additional Context
+## 🧠 Anything Else?
-Add any other context, links, or references about the feature request here.
+Links, references, examples, whatever helps me understand your vision.

-## 🏷️ Related Features
+## 🏷️ Does This Build on Anything?
-Any existing features this builds upon or relates to?
+Is there an existing feature this connects to or expands?